utdata/icj-class/static-apps/static-03-loops.md

 The `endfor` tells Nunjucks to end the looping code.

 But where is this collection of "books" collection coming from?
 The icj-project-template is set up so you can store data collections as JSON files in the `src/njk/_data/` folder.
-Look there and you'll find a file called `data.json`.
-Open that up and you'll see something similar to this:
+Look there and you'll find a file called `library.json`.
+Open that up and you'll see a more extensive version similar to this:

 ```json
 {